cback agents

 author is conveying that update

-agents are catagorically responsible for allowing cback operators or users to
+agents are categorically responsible for allowing cback operators or users to

 Backup